dotaheor/unify-Go-builtin-and-custom-generics/README.md

 }
 ```

-Another example: the builtin map generic can be delcared as
+Another example: the above `TreeMap` generic can be delcared as
 ```
 gen TreeMap[Tkey type] gen {
 	comparable[Tkey] // call another contract to tighten the requirements for Tkey.